Choose a Wine for Christmas?

 Muscadet remains our number one recommendation for oysters.

-Its lightness and freshness enhance without masking.
+Its lightness and freshness highlight without masking.

-For your smoked salmon, we recommend a Bouzeron .
+For your smoked salmon, we recommend a Bouzeron.

 An Alsatian Riesling can also create surprising pairings.

-Do you serve scallops?
+Are you serving scallops?

 After these refined starters, your guests are ready for the main course.